kevmhughes/EnglishQuiz/README.md

 ### Users:

 * can choose a level of Engish to be tested on.
-* answer four multiple-choice questions from each level.
+* answer four multiple-choice questions from the chosen level.
 * review their results from the test.
 * can choose to be tested on a different level of English once they have finished the current test.